Skye Edwards

-Skye Edwards (born Shirley Klaris Yonavieve Edwards; 27 May 1974), sometimes simply Skye, is a British singer-songwriter.
-Her career began in 1994 when she and the Godfrey brothers (Paul Godfrey, a DJ, and Ross Godfrey, a multi-instrumentalist) formed the band Morcheeba, which released five albums with Skye as lead vocalist.
-In 2003, the band split, after which Skye released two solo albums: Mind How You Go in 2006, and Keeping Secrets in 2009.
+Skye Edwards (born Shirley Klaris Yonavieve Edwards; 27 May 1972), sometimes simply Skye, is a British singer.
+Her career began in the mid-1990s when she and the Godfrey brothers (Paul Godfrey, a DJ, and Ross Godfrey, a multi-instrumentalist) formed the band Morcheeba, which released five albums with Edwards as lead vocalist.
+In 2003, the band split, after which she released two solo albums: Mind How You Go in 2006, and Keeping Secrets in 2009.
 In 2010, Edwards returned to Morcheeba, again as lead vocalist.
-In 2012, she released her third solo album, Back to Now, while in 2015 she released her fourth one, In A Low Light.
+In 2012, she released her third solo album, Back to Now, and in 2015 she released her fourth album, In a Low Light.

 Edwards decided to shorten her name to Skye by taking the first letter of each of her names and putting them together.
 She is married to bass player Steve Gordon and they have four children.
 Edwards has sung on two charity collaborations: "Perfect Day" (1997, in aid of Children in Need) and Band Aid 20 (2004, in aid of famine relief in Sudan, Africa).

 Early life

-Edwards was born in London and grew up in the East End.
-Of Jamaican heritage, she was fostered by ethnic English parents from an early age.
+Edwards was born to a British Jamaican family in London and grew up in the East End.
 She described her growing up as 'I always say it was fish and chips, not rice and peas in our house'.
 Her first musical influences were the country and western records of her mother.

-Solo music career

-Mind How You Go album
+Mind How You Go

 Produced by Patrick Leonard, Edwards' first solo album, Mind How You Go, was released on 27 February 2006 in Europe.
 The first single, "Love Show", was a radio hit throughout Europe.
 The next single was "What's Wrong With Me".
 Music videos were released with both songs.
 She has said: "People ask what this record means to me, but that's an alien question because I've been living and breathing it.
 It's not a question of what it means to me.
 This record is me."

-Keeping Secrets album
+Keeping Secrets

 In October 2009, Edwards released her second album, Keeping Secrets independently via her own label, Skyewards Recordings.
 Produced by Alexis Smith and Emmy nominated Grace Jones collaborator Ivor Guest.
 A single, "I Believe", was released along with a music video and she completed a tour of several weeks around Europe.

-Back to Now album
+Back to Now

 This album was released on 29 October 2012 and produced by Steve Fitzmaurice, Irish record producer of, among others, Depeche Mode and U2.